vinnihoke/sprint-challenge--adding-data-persistence/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+SQL is a domain-specific language is used to manage data which is held in a relational database.

 - [ ] Why do tables need a `primary key`?

+A primary key uniquely identifies each row.

 - [ ] What is the name given to a table column that references the primary key on another table.

+A foreign key must be provided and properly linked to the corresponding primary key to obtain a reference between tables.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+Intermediary table and a compound key.

 ## Minimum Viable Product